Patrickhshs/Patrickhshs/README.md

 ### A bit about my interests:
 - I'm really into:
-  - Recommendation Systems
   - Reinforcement Learning and Multi-agent system.
-  - Causal ML with applications in graphs, NLP, and RL
+  - Causal ML with applications in graphs, NLP, and RL.
 - Not a fan of computer vision.

 ### Academic Stuff